 Due to the importance employers and higher education establishments put on students leaving education with work-based skills, it is vital that your child participates actively in this programme.

-At Countesthorpe Leysland College all of year 10 students will undertake work experience during the month of May in the academic year.
+At CLCC all of year 10 and year 12 students will undertake work experience during the month of June/July in the academic year.
 The process and key stages of the organisation are listed below:

 Before the summer holiday, all year 9 students will receive an assembly introducing the Work Experience Programme.
-During this period, they will be given a self-placement form, letter to parents and letter to employers.
+Year 12 students will receive a different assembly based on Work Experience at the start of the new school year in September.
+During this initial period, they will be given a self-placement form, letter to parents and letter to employers.
 These documents explain to parents and employers the focus of work experience, and the self-placement form needs to be completed and handed back into college by the end of October.

 October through to March